GuanQunMu/IonTrap-WIPM/README.md

 # Control System for Quantum Information Process in Ion Traps

-Updated on February 1, 2020, this project can be used to realize experimental operations of a single qubit in the ion trap, including rabi scan, zeeman scan, and pulse shaping for rabi scan.
+Updated on February 1, 2020.

+This project can be used to realize experimental operations of a single qubit in the ion trap, including rabi scan, zeeman scan, and pulse shaping for rabi scan.
 Otherwise, for the convenience of experiment, we also Designed a convenient GUI.

 ## 1. Introduction